+All information is as of December 31, 2022 unless otherwise indicated.
 Firm data, including employee and assets under management figures, reflect collective data for the various affiliated investment advisers that are subsidiaries of Neuberger Berman Group LLC (the “firm”).
-Firm history and timelines includes the history and business expansions of all firm subsidiaries, including predecessor entities and acquisition entities.
-Investment professionals referenced include portfolio managers, research analysts/associates, traders, and product specialists and team dedicated economists/strategists.
+Firm history and timelines include the history and business expansions of all firm subsidiaries, including predecessor entities and acquisition entities.
+Investment professionals referenced include portfolio managers, research analysts/associates, traders, product specialists and team-dedicated economists/strategists.

 This material is provided for informational purposes only and nothing herein constitutes investment, legal, accounting or tax advice, or a recommendation to buy, sell or hold a security.
 This material is general in nature and is not directed to any category of investors and should not be regarded as individualized, a recommendation, investment advice or a suggestion to engage in or refrain from any investment-related course of action.
-Neuberger Berman is not providing this material in a fiduciary capacity and has a financial interest in the sale of its products and services.
-Neuberger Berman, as well as its employees, does not provide tax or legal advice.
-You should consult your accountant, tax adviser and/or attorney for advice concerning your particular circumstances.
+Investment decisions and the appropriateness of this material should be made based on an investor’s individual objectives and circumstances and in consultation with his or her advisors.
 Information is obtained from sources deemed reliable, but there is no representation or warranty as to its accuracy, completeness or reliability.
 All information is current as of the date of this material and is subject to change without notice.
 Any views or opinions expressed may not reflect those of the firm as a whole.
-The firm, its employees and advisory accounts may hold positions of any companies discussed.
 This material may include estimates, outlooks, projections and other “forward-looking statements.”
-Due to a variety of fac-tors, actual events or market behavior may differ significantly from any views expressed.
+Due to a variety of factors, actual events may differ significantly from those presented.
 Neuberger Berman products and services may not be available in all jurisdictions or to all client types.
+Diversification does not guarantee profit or protect against loss in declining markets.
 Investing entails risks, including possible loss of principal.
 Indexes are unmanaged and are not available for direct investment.
 Past performance is no guarantee of future results.

 The information in this material may contain projections, market outlooks or other forward-looking statements regarding future events, including economic, asset class and market outlooks or expectations, and is only current as of the date indicated.
 There is no assurance that such events, outlook and expectations will be achieved, and actual results may be significantly different than that shown here.
 The duration and characteristics of past market/economic cycles and market behavior, including any bull/bear markets, is no indication of the duration and characteristics of any current or future be market/economic cycles or behavior.
 Information on historical observations about asset or sub-asset classes is not intended to represent or predict future events.
 Historical trends do not imply, forecast or guarantee future results.
 Information is based on current views and market conditions, which will fluctuate and may be superseded by subsequent market events or for other reasons.